-Background: Conventional multisession genetic counseling is currently recommended when disclosing APOE genotype for the risk of Alzheimer's disease (AD) in cognitively normal individuals.

-Objective: To evaluate the safety of brief disclosure protocols for disclosing APOE genotype for the risk of AD.
+Introduction: Conventional multisession genetic counseling is currently recommended when disclosing apolipoprotein E (APOE) genotype for the risk of Alzheimer's disease (AD) in cognitively normal individuals.
+The objective of this study was to evaluate the safety of brief disclosure protocols for disclosing APOE genotype for the risk of AD.